 The compiler provides different mechanisms for controlling placement of functions and data objects in memory.
-To use memory efficiently, you should be familiar with these mechanisms to know which one is best suited for different situations.
+To use memory efficiently, you should be familiar with these mechanisms and know which one is best suited for different situations.
 You can use:

-Code and data models
+Code models